plabayo/rama/docs/book/src/intro/dynamic_dispatch.md

 at compile time disjoint code is generated prior to compilation and as such it is static in nature, and in fact no dispatch at all is happening at runtime.

-There are however scenarios where dynamic disaptch shines:
+There are however scenarios where dynamic dispatch shines:

 - allowing to inject / select logic based on external runtime input;
 - managing collections of different kind of data structures (e.g. different kinds of end point services in a single router).